Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Lightspeed vs Shopify: POS Hardware

-Lightspeed hardware
+Lightspeed POS hardware

 If you’re using an iPad to control Lightspeed, the iPad hardware kit will give you a range of peripherals to improve your wireless POS experience.
 These include: